next-actions/pytest-mh/docs/articles/get-started.rst

 Write configuration file
 ------------------------

-The topologies defines which hosts and roles are needed to run sudo test.
+The topology defines which hosts and roles are needed to run sudo test.
 We can convert it into a configuration file that can be used to run all sudo tests.

 The configuration file will define one domain with two hosts - one ``client``